hellochick/PSPNet-tensorflow/README.md

   This is an implementation of PSPNet in TensorFlow for semantic segmentation on the [cityscapes](https://www.cityscapes-dataset.com/) dataset.
 We first convert weight from [Original Code](https://github.com/hszhao/PSPNet) by using [caffe-tensorflow](https://github.com/ethereon/caffe-tensorflow) framework.

 ## Install
-First get restore checkpoint from [Google Drive](https://drive.google.com/drive/folders/0B9CKOTmy0DyacmNpNlhyb1lmbU0?usp=sharing) and put into `model` directory.
+1. Get restore checkpoint from [Google Drive](https://drive.google.com/drive/folders/0B9CKOTmy0DyacmNpNlhyb1lmbU0?usp=sharing) and put into `model` directory.

 ## Inference
 To get result on your own images, use the following command: